THE LIFE COACH SCHOOL PODCAST – Episode 336

 What I want you to know is that this temptation, to feel envy, happens.
 It doesn’t mean something is wrong with you.
 It is something that our lower brains do, to try and protect us, or to tell us who/what is bad or maybe harmful to us.
 We can manage that lower brain with our upper brain.
-We are not in danger because someone else succeeded.
+We can tell our lower primitive brain that we are not in danger because someone else succeeded.
 We can calmly and gently walk our lower brains off that ledge without shaming ourselves.

 What we don’t want to do is to let our lower brains run unmanaged, and then act on that negative emotion.
 And sometimes we are tempted to, even without us even being aware of it.
 We may make a comment to them or whatever, and it’s coming from a place of wanting to harm or to hurt.
 And we don’t want to be there, my friends.